orubel/Beapi-API-Framework/README.md

 ### Implementation located at https://github.com/orubel/beapi_backend

 ### How To Build
-Merely clone the application locally and then build:
+Merely clone the application locally and then run the follwoing command from the root directory:
 ```
 ./gradlew clean;grails install
 ```